 Program of Study

 The Graduate Program in Molecular Medicine offers an interdisciplinary program of study and research that provides students with the knowledge and research skills required for a successful research career in the biomedical sciences.
 The program provides training in state-of-the-art approaches and techniques leading to a Ph.D. degree in Molecular Medicine.
-The Program in Molecular Medicine has three research tracks — Cancer Biology, Molecular and Cell Physiology, Toxicology and Pharmacology, and Genome Biology — each with tailored curricula of study and which together encompass a unique interdisciplinary research and graduate training program that is ideally suited for training scientists for future biomedical research.
+The Program in Molecular Medicine has three research tracks — Cancer Biology, Molecular and Cellular Physiology, Applied Pharmacology and Toxicology, and Genome Biology — each with tailored curricula of study and which together encompass a unique interdisciplinary research and graduate training program that is ideally suited for training scientists for future biomedical research.
 The program faculty contains over 150 talented biomedical researchers who investigate a wide range of biological questions highly relevant to human health.